Njengah/woocommerce-send-to-mpesa-payment/README.txt

 = Does it support Mpesa Till and Paybill API ? =

- No, this a plugin for direct payments by sending money from one customer number to the shop owner number.
+ No, this is a plugin for direct payments by sending money from one customer number to the store owner number or business phone number.

 == Disclaimer ==
 This plugin does not have any relation with WooCommerce or M-PESA trademarks or brands.
 It is provided for the sole purpose of connecting WooCommerce to the Mpesa payment.